bldevries/blackhole_geodesic_calculator/README.md

-# Tracing rays around blackholes – A custom Blender render engine for curved space-time
+# Tracing rays around blackholes – A render engine for curved space-times in Blender

 ## Introduction